-Part of the country was once infested with wolves [...] up until the eighteenth century there was still a wolf bounty for anyone killing them.
+Part of the country was once infested with wolves [...].
+[U]p until the eighteenth century there was still a wolf bounty for anyone killing them.
 It was known for the wolves to dig up the corpses from graveyards.
 From that sprung the idea that they were supernatural beings, who took the form of werewolves.
 There is the legend of a werewolf called Old Stinker - a great hairy beast with red eyes, who was so called because he had bad breath [...]
-When I was a child, I remember someone saying they would not drive along the road from Flixton to Bridlington after dark because of those fears.41 writing make up what I would term, following the definitions of Robert Macfarlane and others, the English eerie.
-He succeeds in drawing attention to the dark side of the landscape, 'a place where Kings built hospices to protect weary travellers from wolves' (p.
-2), and reinventing the werewolf myth.
+When I was a child, I remember someone saying they would not drive along the road from Flixton to Bridlington after dark because of those fears.45

+What Christian presents as personal memoir is, of course, a deliberate attempt to gothicise the landscape in a way that appeals to tourists with gothic sensibilities.
+It has an affinity with what Emma McEvoy defines as 'gothic tourism'; such 'edutainment' 'relies on a community of taste [...].
+[I]t plays to those already in the know, those who are possessed of knowledge - of a specific body of texts, their conventions, narratives and tropes'.
+46 The knowledge or body of texts that inform Christian's writing make up what I term, following the definitions of Mark Fisher, Robert Macfarlane and others, the English eerie.
+Christian succeeds in drawing attention to the dark side of the landscape, 'a place where Kings built hospices to protect weary travellers from wolves' (2), and reinventing the werewolf myth.
 The wolves, we are told, 'were regarded with particular loathing because they scavenged in graveyards for freshly buried corpses'.
-And this is not all: 'their habit of suddenly descending in large packs on areas where they'd previously been unknown, gave rise to the belief they were not ordinary wolves but human beings who adopted a wolf-like shape by night'.
+47 And this is not all: 'their habit of suddenly descending in large packs on areas where they'd previously been unknown, gave rise to the belief they were not ordinary wolves but human beings who adopted a wolf-like shape by night'.
+48